 United States: Southwest

-Helix (Central Texas): I teach and mentor students of all levels, including providing post-initiation mentoring for new initiates looking for a wider circle of support.
+Helix (Central Texas): To be Faery is to fall in love with your Self as you run straight toward that which you most fear.
+I teach and mentor students of all levels, including providing post-initiation mentoring.
 Among other roles, I am a scholar, a theologian, a parent, and a professional bodyworker.
-Although I have an academic background and bring those resources to my teaching, my approach to the Craft is primarily body-centered and ecstatic.
+Although I have an academic background and bring those resources to my teaching, my approach to the Craft is primarily body-centered, relational, and ecstatic.
 Students who are struggling with their physicality, or who are seeking both greater freedom of the self and firmer boundaries, are likely to find me a good match.
 Interests: body and sex magic, development of personal power, group workings, place-based exploration, primal humanity, healing.
+My Craft is familial, and my teaching requires a strong personal relationship.
+As part of their study, students will be introduced to other trusted initiates in order to get broader mentoring.
 Faery students must be able to meet with me in person.
 If you are geographically isolated, some mentoring may be possible at a distance; however, I do not teach toward initiation in an online-only format.
+For initiates looking for post-initiation instruction or a wider circle of support, I can provide basic distance mentoring, but deeper or ongoing work will require in-person interaction.
 Inquire for details.
 [Contact]

 United States: West Coast